fransan33/TTC_Delay_Project/README.md

 ## 1. Project Overview

 The TTC Subway System has been receiving an ongoing negative feedback through word of mouth and online forums, and I, myself, have experienced delays a few times whilst taking the TTC Subway transit.
-This begs the question - what are the root causes of these frequent delays, and can they be prevented?
-This project explored over 10 years of delays data across the TTC Subway to determine whether underperformance was driven by factors that are within the system's control or outside the system's control.
+This begs the question — what are the root causes of these frequent delays, and can they be prevented?
+This project explored over 10 years of data across the TTC Subway to determine whether underperformance was driven by factors that are within the system's control or outside the system's control.
 The analysis revealed that the highest delay count and total delay minutes across the system is caused by a delay reason that is not within TTC's control.

 ## 2. Objectives

-- **Primary Objective:** Determine whether the frequent delays in TTC Subway System correlates with reasons that are controllable (i.e. vehicle issues, crew availability)
+- **Primary Objective:** Determine whether the frequent delays in TTC Subway System are caused by factors that are controllable (i.e. vehicle issues, crew availability)
 - **Secondary Objective 1:** Identify the specific times or days when service reliability drops
 - **Secondary Objective 2:** Build improvement initiatives to lessen the occurrence of delays root causes and its operational impact
 - **Secondary Objective 3:** [Remove if not applicable]